wheels-dev/wheels.dev/guides/displaying-views-to-users/form-helpers-and-showing-errors.md

 {% hint style="info" %}
 #### Use Routes for Form Posts

-CFWheels's default wildcard `controller/action`-based URLs will not accept form posts for security reasons.
+Wheels's default wildcard `controller/action`-based URLs will not accept form posts for security reasons.
 This is due to an attack known as [Cross Site Request Forgery (CSRF)](https://owasp.org/www-community/attacks/csrf).
 We strongly recommend configuring [routes](https://guides.cfwheels.org/2.5.0/v/3.0.0-snapshot/handling-requests-with-controllers/routing) to post your forms to.
 {% endhint %}

 Most of the time, you'll probably be working with a resource.
 Your `app/config/routes.cfm` may look something like this: